Success doesn’t come easy to a young professional these days.

 Fewer opportunities.
 More intense competition.

-These actions will increase your chances of winning.
+These actions will increase your chances of winning as a young professional.

 1. Put Your Academic Pedigree Aside

 Your credentials won’t help because most people vying for new roles also have a healthy education portfolio.
 You need a strong educational background to play the career game but winning takes much more.

 Turn down the volume on your degree and turn up the volume on your practical accomplishments.
 This focus will put you ahead of others who will continue to rely on their “MBA from Harvard” to get ahead (and it won’t necessarily).